-The Effect of Access to Long-acting Reversible Contraceptives and Information Campaigns on Teen Pregnancy
+The Role of Information and Contraceptive Use on Teen Pregnancy

 Abstract